AELLA f Greek MythologyMeans

 Pollux.
 The constellation Gemini, which represents the two brothers, contains a star by this name.

-CHARON m Greek MythologyPossibly means
+Charon m Greek MythologyPossibly means

 "fierce brightness" in Greek.
 In Greek mythology Charon was the operator of the ferry that brought the newly dead over the River Acheron into Hades.

-CHI (2) m & f Mythology, Western African, IgboMeans
+Chi 2 m & f Igbo Mythology, IgboMeans

 "god, spiritual being" in Igbo, referring to the personal spiritual guardian that each person is believed to have.
-Christian Igbo people use it as a name for the personal Christian god.
-This can also be a short form of the many Igbo names that begin with this element.
+Christian Igbo people use it as a name for the personal Christian god (as opposed to the omnipresent

-CHLORIS f Greek MythologyDerived from Greek
+Chloris f Greek MythologyDerived from Greek

 χλωρός (chloros) meaning